MiharuFarron/InternshipBdxM1/README.md

 # Internship M1
-## Subject : Development of an interface and pipeline of NGS analyses for variant detection.
+## Subject : Development of an interface for comparison of variants detections results

 ### Day 1:
 - Discover and Installation of the pipeline MutAid v1.1